nlyn/fullcalendar-reactWrapper/README.md

-# fullcalendar-reactwrapper
+# fullcalendar-reactwrapper-scheduler

 A react wrapper component for the the [FullCalendar](https://fullcalendar.io/) (a javascript event calendar).
+This is a fork of [fullcalendar-reactWrapper](https://github.com/sanjeev07/fullcalendar-reactWrapper) with added support for FullCalendar's Scheduler plugin.

 ## Table of contents
 1. [Installation](#installation)